iobroker-community-adapters/ioBroker.telegram/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (@GermanBluefox) Added an optional `ioBroker.assistant` instance: messages that no internal rule/command matched are forwarded to it and its answer is sent back to the chat
 - (copilot) Adapter requires node.js >= 22 now
 - (copilot) Adapter requires admin >= 7.7.22 now
 * (@klein0r) admin 7.6.17 and js-controller 6.0.11 (or later) are required